ejparnell/pokemon-research-team/lessons/02_setup.md

 ### Recommended Cloud Options

-Now, if your local machine is feeling a bit wimpy or you want to scale things up, cloud is the way to go.
+Now, if your local machine is feeling a bit wimpy or you want to scale things up, the cloud is the way to go.
 Here are some solid AWS options that won't break the bank:

 #### AWS EC2 Instance Recommendations